 The majority of Americans (74 percent) care about the environment, according to Pew Research.
 If you recycle regularly and have a programmable thermostat, you’re already doing something positive for the environment.
 But when it comes time to replace your heating, ventilation and cooling system, will you know how to make choices that protect your wallet and the environment?

-Your home’s HVAC system accounts for about half of all the energy your home uses, according to the U.S. Department of Energy.
+Your home’s HVAC system accounts for about half of the energy your home uses, according to the U.S. Department of Energy.
 You can lower your utility bills by choosing an efficient HVAC system that uses less energy.
 A more efficient system can also reduce your home’s environmental impact.
-NPR reports that heating a home with natural gas produces about 6,400 pounds of carbon dioxide and about 4,700 pounds if you heat with electricity.
+NPR reports heating a home with natural gas produces about 6,400 pounds of carbon dioxide and about 4,700 pounds if you heat with electricity.
 Air conditioning can produce up to 6,600 pounds of CO2 if you live in a warm climate.

-The HVAC professionals at YORK Heating and Cooling offer some guidance on how to choose an energy-efficient system that’s also kind to the environment:
+The HVAC professionals at YORK Heating and Cooling offer some guidance on how to choose an energy-efficient system that’s kind to the environment:

 Learn about rating systems